hamlibdk/HAMLIB-SDK/README.md

 will remain a cornerstone concept.

 ************************************************************************************
-## Upgrades from Versions earlier than Version 3.4.0
+## Upgrades from Versions earlier than Version 3.4.1
 ************************************************************************************

-It is not recommended that the [JTSDK64-3.4.0][] and [JTSDK64-3.4.0-U2][] be installed over the top of previous kits.
+It is not recommended that the [JTSDK64-3.4.1][] be installed over the top of previous kits.

 **It is highly recommended that a new, fresh deployment be considered with each new release.**